 New small groups are announced on the website, in our parish newsletter, Saints Alive, and at the small group ministry table on the lawn on Sundays.
 Some groups require pre-registration and are limited in size to eight to ten people, including a trained leader who facilitates the discussion.
 Most groups meet on weeknights; a few meet on Sundays or weekday mornings.
 Most groups meet at the church.
 Others are hosted by parishioners in their homes.

-Small groups are integral parts of the All Saints 101 Class (for those considering membership at All Saints), the Adult Confirmation Class, and of our programs for Peace and Justice and Adult Education.
+Small groups are integral parts of the New Member Class (for those considering membership at All Saints), the Adult Confirmation Class, and of our programs for Peace and Justice and Adult Education.
 Small groups are also vital to our Pastoral Care ministry which offers groups to support those in such life situations as adoption, divorce or grief and those living with chronic illnesses such as diabetes and myasthenia gravis.

 You do not have to be a member of All Saints Church to join a small group.
 For those seeking to find out more about All Saints and to try a small group experience, we recommend the New Member Class as a great first step.